nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Run `Heroku config` to see a list of the configured environment variables.

-## Deployed
+## Conclusion
-That completes the deployment Campoutz app to the internet.
+That completes the deployment of Campoutz app to the internet.

 You can find my app here: [https://campoutz.herokuapp.com/](https://campoutz.herokuapp.com/)